djellemah/clevic/README.txt

 == PROBLEMS:

-There are some tests, but Clevic needs a comprehensive testing framework.
+There are some tests for algorithmic code, but Clevic needs a comprehensive testing framework.

 == SYNOPSIS: